 The Group assesses at each statement of financial position date whether there is objective evidence that a financial asset is impaired.
-Any impairment loss is recognised in the income statement ii) Financial assets - Derivatives
+Any impairment loss is recognised in the income statement.

 Forward Currency Contracts are classified as financial assets or financial liabilities through profit or loss.
 They are measured at fair value and gains or losses arising from changes in fair value are recognised in profit or loss.